fleetdm/fleet/handbook/brand.md

 ### How to edit social media posts

-In the world of the Fleet editor, there are two types of social media posts.
-Those that are scheduled to be published and those that are published already.
+In the world of the Fleet editor, there are two types of social media posts; those scheduled to be published and those published already.

 Refer to [Posting on social media as Fleet](https://fleetdm.com/handbook/growth#posting-on-social-media-as-fleet) for details on editing draft social media posts.

 Making edits to published social media posts gets a little tricky.
 Twitter, for example, doesn't allow editing of tweets, so the only way to make an edit is to remove the tweet and post it again.

-1. Post the tweet in #g-growth Slack channel and tag the Digital Experience lead.
+1. Post the tweet in the #g-growth Slack channel and tag the Digital Experience lead.
-2. Access whether the tweet should be removed.
+2. Decide whether to remove the tweet.
 There's a tradeoff between us striving for perfection vs. losing the engagements that the tweet may have already generated.
 3. Suggest edits in the Slack thread for the Growth team to include and re-post.

 ## Voice and tone guidelines